netresearch/deutschepost-module-autocomplete-sw6/README.md

 You are fine with having to install dependencies of the plugin yourself.

-Run the following commands from your shop's root directory:
+Assuming, you are using the [Flex-Template](https://developer.shopware.com/docs/guides/installation/template), run the following commands from your shop's root directory:

 ```shell script
 composer require netresearch/postdirekt-autocomplete